adampiskorski/pyconza-regbot/README.md

 - QUICKET_API_KEY: The API key from Quicket's [developer portal](https://developer.quicket.co.za/)
 - QUICKET_CACHE_EXPIRE_MINUTES: How often to call the Quicket guest list endpoint for updated Ticket information.
 - QUICKET_EVENT_ID: The conference's Quicket event ID.
+- GOOGLE_SHEET_ID: The ID of the spread sheet to use for registration state management.
+- GOOGLE_SHEET_WORKSHEET_NAME: The human readable name of the specific sheet to use for registration.

 Google sheets is used for state management.
 The following environmental variables represent the unique following keys of a Google service account json key file: